 Excuses That Can Derail Your Success

-Instead of taking responsibility for their actions and working towards improvement, they create excuses as a defense mechanism to protect their ego or avoid facing .
+Instead of taking responsibility for their actions and working towards improvement, they create excuses as a defense mechanism to protect their ego or avoid facing challenges.

 You have actually created psychological constructs that seem affordable enough to justify your lack of action.